World Cup 2018: Scores, Results, Highlights and Reaction from Saturday

 Pepe is the first player to score a goal against #URU at the #WorldCup since James Rodriguez at the 2014 edition.
 The Uruguayan defence has finally been breached. 🔓 https://t.co/sFAuoL6ngb

-Portugal were only level for seven minutes as Uruguay restored their lead with a wonderful goal.
+Portugal were only level for seven minutes, though.
 Rodrigo Bentancur picked up a long ball and rolled a perfectly-weighted pass through to Cavani to sweep past goalkeeper Rui Patricio.

 Lineker offered his view: